SKA telescope developer portal¶

 The SKA uses git as its distributed version control system, and all SKA code shall be hosted in an SKA organisation.
 The gitlab organization ska-telescope can be found at https://gitlab.com/ska-telescope.
 All SKA developers must have a gitlab account and be added to the organisation.
 See Working with GitLab for further details.

 Working with SKA Jira¶

-Every team is tracking daily work in a team-based project on our JIRA server at [https://jira.skatelescope.org.
+Every team is tracking daily work in a team-based project on our JIRA server at https://jira.skatelescope.org.
 Our internal wiki, Confluence, has guidance on how we use JIRA.
 We rely on integrations between GitLab and JIRA to manage our work.